zaibyte/zbuf/extent/v1/README.md

 3. Garbage collection friendly: fast and good for SSD firmware & its physical properties.
 4. Supports various I/O models (could be adjusted by different configs)
 5. Consistence model: Read-After-Writer, any read after a writing must be succeeded.
+6. Read-Optimized: User facing Read should be the first class

 ##Details

-This Paper: `<Reaping the performance of fast NVM storage with uDepot>` has almost the same idea with me, and it gives confidence to make the extent.v1 successfully.
+This Paper: `<Reaping the performance of fast NVM storage with uDepot>` has almost the same idea with me, and it gives me confidence to make the extent.v1 successfully.

 ###Index

 Based on Hopscotch Hashing with these optimizations:

-1. Redesign for Zai's oid, reducing overhead of key.
+1. Redesign for Zai's OID, reducing overhead of key.
 2. Wait-free Searching
 3. Online Scaling